 In the center of town, the magnificent building next to Sofia’s Mosque used to house the old Central Mineral Baths.
-These are traditional Turkish bath houses which closed in 1986.
+These are traditional Turkish bath houses that closed in 1986.

 Although the building has now been converted to Sofia History Museum, the natural springs are open and accessible.